Incontinence After Childbirth

 - Women with a higher body mass index (BMI) during and after pregnancy have a higher chance of incontinence after childbirth.

-- Women who delivered their child via cesarean section have 50% less risk of developing incontinence after childbirth.
+- Women who delivered their child naturally have a 50% greater chance of developing incontinence after childbirth than women who had a Caesarean delivery.

 What is postpartum incontinence?

 Giving birth is extremely tough on the body and can change a woman’s urinary control abilities.
-During pregnancy, the body produces special hormones that make tissues and joints more elastic for delivery – these same hormones can even cause a pregnant woman’s feet to grow up to one size during pregnancy.
-That, combined with the weight of the expanding uterus, weakens the strength of a woman’s pelvic floor muscles and causes urine to leak.
+During pregnancy, the weight of the expanding uterus can weaken the strength of a woman’s pelvic floor muscles and cause urine to leak.

 The following conditions may also add to postpartum bladder control problems

-- Damage to the nerves that control the bladder and rectum.
+- Damage to the nerves that control the bladder, rectum and pelvic floor muscles.

-- Movement of the urethra and bladder during pregnancy.
+- Movement of the urethra and bladder from their usual position.

 Incontinence is common in new moms but can also develop in the months and years after childbirth – some women don’t experience problems until their 40s.
 Whenever postpartum incontinence issues begin to develop, women should consider making an appointment with a female pelvic health specialist.
-There are many treatment options that can improve the mother’s quality of life.
+We offer many treatment options that can improve the mother’s quality of life.

 Sorry diamonds, Kegels are a girl’s best friend